qusaigazz/jeddah_real_estate_analysis/README.md

 ## Data Visulaization

-I used Folium, a Python library for interactive maps, to create a choropleth heatmap of property prices across Jeddah’s neighborhoods.
+I used `Folium`, a Python library for interactive maps, to create a choropleth heatmap of property prices across Jeddah’s neighborhoods.
-The map integrates processed real estate data with a publicly available GeoJSON file of Saudi Arabia’s districts, filtered for city_id = 18 (Jeddah), with neighborhood names normalized for matching.
+The map integrates processed real estate data with a publicly available GeoJSON file of Saudi Arabia’s districts, filtered for `city_id = 18` (Jeddah), with neighborhood names normalized for matching.
 Color gradients represent relative property values, visually highlighting undervalued or overpriced districts.
 Interactive features allow users to hover over each district to see:

-The district name
+- The district name

-Its average price per square meter
+- Its average price per square meter

-Whether it's above or below the city-wide average
+- Whether it's above or below the city-wide average

 The final map was saved as an HTML file and can be viewed interactively in any browser.